asyncapi/website/pages/docs/guides/message-validation.md

 - Producer: The producer is responsible for producing the messages.
 - Consumer: The consumer is responsible for getting the producer's messages.
 - Broker: The broker acts as a bridge in between the consumer and the producer.
 The messages travel through the broker.
-Validation can be done at producer and consumer.
-Consumer side validation can happen by discarding invalid messages based on parameters.
+Both producers and consumers can do validation.
+Consumer-side validation happens by discarding invalid messages based on provided parameters.
 Because consumers and producers cannot communicate directly, the AsyncAPI file dictates what should be included in the payload when a service produces a message.
 The AsyncAPI file also tells the consumer about the message's properties.

 ```mermaid